Yehoram Gaon: Early life

 Gaon was born in 1939 in Beit HaKerem, Jerusalem.
 His father, Moshe David Gaon (1889–1958), was a historian born in Sarajevo to a Sephardic Jewish family.
-He immigrated to Palestine, where his family had lived for several generations, and worked as a schoolmaster and Hebrew teacher in Jerusalem, Buenos Aires, and İzmir.
+He immigrated to British mandatory Palestine, where his family had lived for several generations, and worked as a schoolmaster and Hebrew teacher in Jerusalem, Buenos Aires, and İzmir.
 Moshe David Gaon was also known as a poet and scholar of Ladino.
 While in Turkey, he met and married Sara Hakim, and the couple later settled in Jerusalem.

 His brothers are Yigal, Kalila Armon, and Benny Gaon, a businessman and industrialist who died of cancer in 2008.

 Gaon has two children from his marriage to Orna Goldfarb, Moshe-David and Hila.
+In January 2026, Gaon remarried to Ella Lusa.

 Media career

 Singing

-In 1957, Yehoram Gaon enlisted in the Israel Defense Forces, where he joined Lehakat HaNahal, marking the beginning of his career in the performing arts.
+In 1957, Gaon enlisted in the Israel Defense Forces, where he joined Lehakat HaNahal, marking the beginning of his career in the performing arts.

 Gaon was a member of the singing group HaTarnegolim ("The Roosters"), founded by Naomi Polani, from its establishment in 1960 until its disbandment in 1963.
 He subsequently helped form the Yarkon Bridge Trio, which he left in 1965.
 In 1969, he performed Ballad for the Medic, a song written by Dan Almagor and composed by Effi Netzer, at the Israel Song Festival, where he won first place and also took second place with another song written by Yoram Taharlev.
 Ballad for the Medic has remained controversial in Israel and is generally played only on Yom HaZikaron, at Netzer’s request.

 Gaon became widely recognized for his rendition of Naomi Shemer’s Od Lo Ahavti Dai ("I Haven’t Loved Enough Yet"), which also served as the title track of his 1977 album featuring songs with themes of nature.
 In 1994, he performed at the Nobel Peace Prize ceremony honoring Yitzhak Rabin, Shimon Peres, and Yasser Arafat in Oslo.
 In 2009, he recorded Shir Ha’avoda Vehamlacha for the organization Pioneers for a Cure, with proceeds benefiting the Israel Cancer Association.